Career Opportunities in the Biomedical Informatics Group

 Doctoral student positions

-The lab accepts motivated master students tp carry out their master thesis research in the group.
+The lab accepts motivated master students to carry out their master thesis research in the group.
 We provide a list of currently open project proposals.
 Please read through the proposals and contact us if you are interested.
+(The link will only appear inside of ETH network.)

 For more information, please contact Gunnar Rätsch and use “#application #info” in the subject line.
 Please be patient while awaiting a response – we are a busy group!